kidomine/phil/README.md

 test 144 created yesterday
 test 144 hardest first
 > What should the buffer size be?
-  (I hit the space bar to see the answer)
+Hit return to see the answer
-(y|n) depending on whether I got it right or wrong
+> B * RTT
+Hit return if you got it right, "n" if you got it wrong.
 </pre>

 ## Quote